joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/05/nyregion/cuomo-criminal-charge-dropped.html?searchResultPosition=3

 **Skepticism Greets Novak Djokovic’s Vaccine Exemption**\
-`The world No. 1 does not have the Covid-19 vaccination required to play in the Australian Open.
-Ultimately, that did not matter.`\
+`The world No. 1 sought a medical exemption rather than submit the proof of vaccination required to play in the Australian Open.
+Few were surprised when he got one.`\
 https://nytimes.com/2022/01/05/sports/skepticism-greets-novak-djokovics-vaccine-exemption.html?searchResultPosition=4

 **Reign of Coney Island’s ‘Mayor’ Ends in a Sideshow by the Sea**\